Detect rage clicks, error clicks, dead clicks and mouse shakes

 4. Click Add a tag.

-5. Name the tag, for example Rage clicks, and select the following type: Custom code (async).
+5. Name the tag (Example: Rage clicks) and select the following type: Custom code (async).

 6. Click Next.